 - Do you offer a photo booth?
 If so, details to gather would be blocks of time the photo booth will be available to guests and the cost.
 Also, inquire as to fees should additional time be desired for the use of the photo booth.

 At Novare Events, we celebrate weddings by providing brides with information for all Atlanta’s best venues.
-Interested in learning more about the Biltmore Ballrooms, The Stave Room at American Spirit Works, The Foundry at Puritan Mill, Summerour Studio, 433 Bishop or The Fairmont Atlanta?
+Interested in learning more about the Biltmore Ballrooms, The Stave Room at American Spirit Works, The Foundry at Puritan Mill, Summerour Studio, 433 Bishop or Guardian Works?